 While painting a home's exterior can be a costly project, there are a number of steps you can take to save money when hiring a pro for this job.

 Maintain your siding: Keeping your home's exterior clean and in good repair reduces the amount of remedial work and prep work your chosen pro has to get through before they can start painting.

-Choose the best quality products you can afford: While it sounds counter-intuitive to spend more, it saves you money in the long run.
-High-quality paint lasts longer and is better equipped to properly protect your home from the elements.
+Choose the best quality products you can afford: While it sounds counterintuitive to spend more, it saves you money in the long run.
+High-quality paint lasts longer and better protects your home from the elements.
 Buying the lowest priced paint is a waste of money that means your siding may suffer water damage or weather damage.
 Plus, you'll have to have your home painted more frequently, costing you more in both supplies and labor.

 Wait until the off season: Be flexible with your timing and avoid booking the project during peak times.
 You can save a lot by waiting until winter or watching for special promotions run by local house painters around major holidays.

 Do the prep yourself: While you might not be able to tackle the entire project, you can save money by doing as much as possible yourself.
 Clear the area around your home and give your siding a thorough clean.
 Sand away any areas of flaking or bubbling paint and look for any obvious minor damage you can repair yourself.

 Get multiple quotes: Don't just take the first bid you get.
 Interview potential contractors, hire a painter, and look at their itemized quotes before you make your decision.

 Consider bundling jobs: Instead of having your home's exterior painted now, then the interior painted six months later, consider having it all done at once.
 This is more expensive overall and could be more of a logistical headache, but you may get a substantial discount by doing both jobs together.